urcsc210/csc210-course-documentation/flask-cheatsheet.md

 - Check: at CLI `python3 --version` or `where python3`<br>If response is good, you're good to go
 - Else install or re-install Python from [www.python.org](https://www.python.org/)<br>Make sure your python3 installation is in your system's PATH

+### Git Repository used by the book

+Follow along with the code samples from the book, **Flask Web Development**, *(Miguel Grinberg)* by using Git to clone the book's repository in GitHub

+-  Initial setup: in any subdirectory where it makes sense to keep development files<br>at CLI: `git clone https://github.com/miguelgrinberg/flasky.git`
+- Then follow the book's instructions; at CLI: `git checkout 1a` ...and then 1b, 1c, et cetera as indicated by the lemur icons throughout the book
+- If needed, to a hard reset to baseline your files with Git; at CLI: `git reset --hard`

+*Note: the sync'd files from GitHub are meant to be viewed and studied.
+Don't edit them else you'll fall out of sync with the repository.*

 ## Setup a New Project

-You need to do the following *each time* you start a new project
+You need to do the following *each time* you start a new project OR you need to re-create a virtual environment

 - Create a new project folder anywhere in your file system then...
   - at CLI: `cd` into the project folder